 s managing blood pressure only important for younger people?
 Think again—new research shows that keeping systolic blood pressure under 130 can lower the risk of heart-related death by 26% in those 80 and older.
 Discover how blood pressure control can make a difference at any age!

-#hearthealth #BloodPressureMatters #HealthyAging #wellnessforlife ...
+#HeartHealth #BloodPressureMatters #HealthyAging #WellnessForLife ...
 See moreSee less

 Seniors Benefit From Tight Blood Pressure Control